 Investing in the best and super-secure locks can remain in one location, such as a garage or bike shed.
 Ground anchors are great allies of chain locks thanks to their greater strength, length, and size.
 Most portable chain locks are 23” long, giving you multiple locking possibilities thanks to their flexible chain link shackles and distance.

-If you consider a D lock, it may not be as effective securing your bike to lamp posts as the portable chain locks do.
-Meanwhile, it can be a struggle transporting a chain lock around, and they do not always come with a carry mount.
+If you consider a D lock, securing your bike to lamp posts may not be as effective as the portable chain locks do.
+Meanwhile, transporting a chain lock around can be a struggle, and they do not always come with a carry mount.

 So that leaves you with two options: intertwining the chain lock around your motorbike’s frame or storing it in your bag and taking it with you.